JonStargaryen/structuredistiller/readme.md

 Be sure to test the installation of the dependencies beforehand.

 ### Installation
-* I cannot provide an easy way to install StructureDistiller.
+* Due to license restrictions of 3rd party software, I cannot provide an easy way to install StructureDistiller.
 * Personally, I use a docker container to handle the dependencies - feel free to contact me for my dockerfile and help in setting everything up.